opentok/opentok-react-native/README.md

 When you create an archive of your app, the [privacy manifest settings required by Apple's App store](https://developer.apple.com/support/third-party-SDK-requirements) are added automatically with this version of the OpenTok React Native SDK.

+4. In the AppDelegate.mm file for you app, register the OpenTok OTPublisherViewNative and OTSubscriberViewNative classes.
+Do this by modifying the AppDelegate implementation by adding these to the list of packages in the NSMutableDictionary returned by the `thirdPartyFabricComponents()` function:

+    ```
+#import "OTPublisherViewNativeComponentView.h"
+#import "OTSubscriberViewNativeComponentView.h"

+@implementation AppDelegate
+        // ...
+- (NSDictionary<NSString *,Class<RCTComponentViewProtocol>> *)thirdPartyFabricComponents
+{
+  NSMutableDictionary * dictionary = [super thirdPartyFabricComponents].mutableCopy;
+  dictionary[@"OTPublisherViewNative"] = [OTPublisherViewNativeComponentView class];
+  dictionary[@"OTSubscriberViewNative"] = [OTSubscriberViewNativeComponentView class];
+  return dictionary;
+}

+@end
+    ```

-4. If your app will use the `OTPublisher.setVideoTransformers()` or `OTPublisher.setAudioTransformers()` method, you need to include the following in your Podfile:
+5. If your app will use the `OTPublisher.setVideoTransformers()` or `OTPublisher.setAudioTransformers()` method, you need to include the following in your Podfile:

    ```
    pod 'VonageClientSDKVideoTransformers'